yesodweb/yesod-scaffold/README.markdown

   should be what gets called when errors occur, but `layout` (or `adminLayout` or whatever you want to put in there) should be used in all your handlers
+* Add a `Task` type synonym and a `Task` module, which provide facilities for running things outside of a `Handler` that still need access to things in `App` (like logging and database stuff).

 I'm not sure that this can or should ever work with with `yesod init`, so I've provided two script to help set this up.
 Let's say that you